AdobeDocs/commerce-merchant-services.en/help/live-search/rules-manage.md

 1. Update the name, start and end date, and description fields as needed.
 All rule names must be unique.
 1. Test the rule.
 1. Publish the changes.
-   The rule is added to the list in the rules workspace.
+   The rule is added to the list in the rules tab.
 Although active rules go into effect immediately, it might take up to 15 minutes for cached query results in the storefront to be refreshed.

 ## View details